-The work has been done for you in this list, with ideas ranging from a podcast that teaches you how to do everything you could possibly think of, to inspirational advice that can get you through difficult times.
+The work has been done for you in this list, with ideas ranging from a podcast that teaches you how to do everything you could think of to inspirational advice that can get you through difficult times.

 Table of Contents